frieRynz/Virtual-Election-Booth-Application/README.md

 # Frontend Setup
 1) Please make sure that your device has Dart, Flutter, and VsCode installed on your device.
 - To get started, open the VsCode, and type Ctrl + Shift + P and select 'New Flutter Project'
 - After that, copy everything inside the lib folder located in our frontend folder, and paste it to your flutter project folder.
-This is the clear directory for it : /frontend/lib
+This is the clear directory for it: `/frontend/lib`
-- Then, copy the whole 'assets' folder located in our frontend folder, and paste it in youe flutter project folder: /frontend/assets/images
+- Then, copy the whole 'assets' folder located in our frontend folder, and paste it in youe flutter project folder: `/frontend/assets/images`

 2) Please add these lines to the line #60 in the *pubspec.yaml*, to allow our application logo to be shown.
 ```